 Other causes of puerperal fever include breast engorgement, urinary infections, episiotomy and abdominal incisions, perineal lacerations, and respiratory complications after cesarean delivery (Maharaj, 2007).
 Approximately 15 percent of women who do not breast feed develop postpartum fever from breast engorgement.
 As discussed in Chapter 36 (Maternal Care During the Puerperium), the incidence of fever is lower in breast-feeding women.
 “Breast fever” rarely exceeds 39°C in the first few postpartum days and usually lasts < 24 hours.
 Urinary infections are uncommon postpartum because of the normal diuresis encountered then.
 That said, acute pyelonephritis has a variable clinical picture.
 The first sign of renal infection may be fever, followed later by costovertebral angle tenderness, nausea, and vomiting.
 Atelectasis following abdominal delivery is caused by hypoventilation and is best prevented by coughing and deep breathing on a fixed schedule following surgery.
 Fever associated with atelectasis is thought to follow infection by normal flora that proliferate distal to obstructing mucus plugs.

 Postpartum uterine infection or puerperal sepsis has been called variously endometritis, endomyometritis, and endoparametritis.
-Because infection involves not only ...
+Because ...